 - Forms – for legal purposes, organizing, providing receipts, and keeping track of your customers.
-Forms such as maintenance logs, receipts, contracts, etc. will be needed so that you can keep track of your work and provide a copy to the customer of what has been done.
-Contracts are a great way to stay legally safe when it comes to repairing or building computers.
+Documents such as maintenance logs, receipts, contracts, etc., will be needed so that you can keep track of your work and provide a copy to the customer of what has been done.
+Arrangements are a great way to stay legally safe when it comes to repairing or building computers.
 You do not want to be at fault for damages you didn’t even cause.
-You can choose to type up a variety of forms yourself, get ideas from others online and make your own, or purchase kits.
+You can choose to type up various forms yourself, get ideas from others online, make your own, or purchase kits.
 I chose to purchase the Computer Business Kit from Technibble.com because it includes every form you need, saves you a TON of time, and is priced reasonably at $49.

 - Tool kit – these are necessary for removing and adding hardware and other various parts within a computer.
-There is a wide variety of toolkits, and they all are about the same except for some include more tools.
-So depending on how in depth you are going to go with computer repair, the kits will vary.
-They all include a nice carrying case to make it portable.
-Toolkits start out at around $10 on Amazon.
-Great investment for any computer repair business.
+There is a wide variety of toolkits, and they all are about the same, except for some that include more tools.
+So depending on how in-depth you are going to go with computer repair, the kits will vary.
+They all have a nice carrying case to make them portable.
+Toolkits start at around $10 on Amazon.
+Significant investment for any computer repair business.

-- Software – when showing up to a customer’s house, you cannot go unprepared because it will kill your business quickly.
-What I recommend is to create a CD that includes software tools used for fixing problems and other helpful files.
+- Software – when showing up at a customer’s house, you cannot go unprepared because it will kill your business quickly.
+I recommend creating a CD that includes software tools used for fixing problems and other helpful files.
 Put these on a CD-R and NOT a DVD-R disc because you never know if the customer has an old computer without a DVD drive.
 Keep the files on the CD organized so that you can quickly find what you are looking for.
-I create different folders for the types of tools, such as Anti-Spyware, Anti-Virus, etc. Be sure that your tools are legal and are compatible with all Windows Operating Systems.
-Tools that will be useful are Anti-Virus, Anti-Spyware, System Utilities, Registry Cleaners, Drivers, Windows Service Packs, and any other helpful software.
+I create different folders for the types of tools, such as Anti-Spyware, Anti-Virus, etc. Be sure that your devices are legal and are compatible with all Windows Operating Systems.
+Tools useful are Anti-Virus, Anti-Spyware, System Utilities, Registry Cleaners, Drivers, Windows Service Packs, and any other helpful software.

 - Optional but handy tools – Laptop computer for storing all of your software, customer information, and forms.
-Although a laptop isn’t required, it is useful if you need to get on the internet to download drivers/software or if you need information/files off it.
-External drive/USB drive will be useful to transfer files between computers, or you can use these to store software and tools.
-Blank CDs/DVDs, just in case you need to burn some files and give them to a customer.
+Although a laptop isn’t required, it is useful to get on the internet to download drivers/software or need data/files.
+External drive/USB drive will be useful to transfer files between computers or use them to store software and tools.
+Blank CDs/DVDs, just if you need to burn some files and give them to a customer.

 - Local newspaper – you can put an ad in your local newspaper and have it run for a few days or a few weeks.
 Prices vary depending on the newspaper, but some of them will work out a deal with you if you advertise for a long time period.
 I have seen ads start at $10 a day but go up to $30 per day.
 Call your local newspapers and get some price quotes.
 Keep your ad short, descriptive, and DON’T forget your phone number.

 - Craigslist.org is a great free classifieds website that gets large amounts of visits per day.
-Place your ad in the Services/Computers section and explain what you are doing, the price rates, and how to be contacted.
+Place your ad in the Services/Computers section, explain what you are doing, the price rates, and how to be contacted.

 - Local bulletin boards – place fliers or business cards on bulletin boards in your local towns/cities.
-These boards can usually be found at town halls, grocery stores, gas stations, post offices, laundry mats, and lots of other places.
+These boards can usually be found at town halls, grocery stores, gas stations, post offices, laundry mats, and many other places.

-- Hand out business cards – carry business cards in your wallet so that every time you meet a potential customer you can just pull one out and hand it to them.
+- Hand out business cards – carry business cards in your wallet so that you can pull one out and hand it to them every time you meet a potential customer.
 Leave a business card with your customer after the job is done, and tell them if they’ve found your services helpful to please recommend you to their friends/family.

 A few extra tips

-- Know your competition and do some research on your local computer repair businesses if there are some already in your area.
+- Know your competition and research your local computer repair businesses if there are some already in your area.
 Check out their prices, services, return policies, and everything else.
-This will give you an idea as to what you should charge (keep it below the competition’s prices) and what you should offer your customers.
-Plus you may think of ways to improve your business just by looking at their website.
+This will give you an idea of what you should charge (keep it below the competition’s fees) and what you should offer your customers.
+Plus, you may think of ways to improve your business just by looking at their website.

 - Creating a website will give you a professional look, provide you with more customers, give you more advertising opportunities, and make it easier for customers to get information on your business and prices.

-- If your area already has a lot of repair businesses, then it will be harder for you to generate customers.
-That doesn’t mean it is impossible and you shouldn’t at least try.
+- If your area already has many repair businesses, it will be harder for you to generate customers.
+That doesn’t mean it is impossible, and you shouldn’t at least try.
 Make your business stand out from the others by creating an attractive name, affordable prices, more services, and a better personal experience for your customers.

 - Remember that it is about your customers and making them happy.
-If you treat your customers badly or simply just want money and do not give them a friendly experience, then you will lose those customers.
+If you mistreat your customers or want money and do not give them a friendly experience, then you will lose those customers.
 Be yourself but professional so that the customer feels comfortable with having your work on their computer.
 Without happy customers, you will have a business going nowhere soon.